auth0-sandbox/auth0-application-development/module04-instructions.md

     The Management API has a significant number of permissions defined.
     Use the *Filter Permissions* search box to find and enable *read:users*, *update:users*, and *update:users_app_metadata*.
-    Click the *Update* button when these are selected:
+    Click the *Update* button when all three are selected:

     <div style="text-align: center"><img src="./.assets/images/auth0-app-mapi-permissions.png" /></div>

+## Part 2: Configure the backend API

+1. Right-click the "Module 04/API" folder and open in the integrated terminal.

+1. Run *npm install* to install the dependency packages:
+    ```bash
+    $ npm install
+    ```

+1. Right-click the "Module 04/API/.env" file and open to the right.

+1. Set the *ISSUER* and *JKWS_URI* variables as they were set in the "Module 03/API/.env" file.

+1. Save and close the .env file.

-## Part 2: Change the BFF to act as a machine-to-machine (M2M) application
+## Part 2: Add support for requesting the Management API access token

-The first change to the BFF is to add a method in TokenManager to request M2M access tokens.
-The refresh process for an M2M token is different; when a token expires simply request a new one.
+1. Right-click the "Module 04/BFF" folder and open in the integrated terminal.

+1. Run *npm install* to install the dependency packages:
+    ```bash
+    $ npm install
+    ```

+1. Right-click the "Module 04/BFF/.env" file and open to the right.

+1. Set the *CLIENT_ID*, *DOMAIN*, and *ISSUER* variable as they were set in the "Module 03/BFF.env" file.

+1. Save and close the .env file.

 1. Right-click the "Module 04/BFF/src/OpenidClientTokenManager.js" file and open it to the side.

-1. In this method if the token is already present and good, it is returned.
-    If the token is not present, or expired, a new token will be requested and returned.
-    The same method manages multiple tokens and indexes them by audience.
-    Add the method to the end of the TokenManager class:
+1. At the end of the TokenManager class add this method to request a new M2M access token:
     ```js
     async getClientAccessToken(audience, scope) {
         let decoded = null